pramudyaws/spring-vendor-management-api/README.md

 > Note for `.env` file:
 > - To generate `JWT_SECRET_KEY`, you can use [JwtSecret.com](https://jwtsecret.com/generate)
-> - For database configuration, please ensure your DB credentials, such as DB name, port, user, and password.
+> - For database configuration, please ensure your DB credentials, such as DB name, port, username, and password.

 ## Run the project
 There are 2 ways to run the project:
-1. Use VSCode or IntelliJ IDEA to run the project
+1. Use Visual Studio Code or IntelliJ IDEA to run the project
-2. Install Maven in your local computer ([Maven installation tutorial](https://youtu.be/YTvlb6eny_0?si=ntMC-PCp_T5x9zRL)).
+2. Install Maven in your local computer ([Installation Tutorial](https://youtu.be/YTvlb6eny_0?si=ntMC-PCp_T5x9zRL)).
 Open this project in CMD or Terminal, then use this command to run the project:
 ```bash
 $ mvn spring-boot:run
 ```

 ## API Documentation
 After you run the project, visit `http://localhost:{PORT}/swagger-ui/index.html` on your browser to see the Swagger API Documentation.
+Request body needed for some endpoints is already set on the Swagger API.

 > Note:
 > - Replace `{PORT}` with the actual port number defined in your `.env` file.